bryantannx/COVID-19-Forecasting/README.md

 # COVID-19-Forecasting
-Reviewed research paper (attached) and developed time-series forecasting algorithm for short-term and long-term prediction of COVID-19 case numbers
+This project builds upon a reference research paper (attached) to evaluate the effectiveness of time-series forecasting of COVID-19 case numbers
+The main findings are that Simple Exponential Smoothing (SES) works well in a near-term forecasting but fails when the forecast duration increases